StephenSorriaux/ansible-kafka-admin/README.md

 molecule create
 molecule converge
 ```

+Please not that some tests might not run on the MacOS platform because of how Docker networking is handled on this platform.

 ## Contributing
 You are very welcomed to contribute to this library, do not hesitate to submit issues and pull-requests.